aj-yildiz/ArtTwinFinder/README.md

 Given a query artwork, the system finds the most visually similar artworks from 1000+ open-access images using CLIP embeddings.

+Apart from the limitations in the API (especially the MET), CLIP embeddings are semantic, so the results are not purely visual—they can capture abstract features, artist styles, or text associations.

 # API DOCUMENTATION :
 https://api.artic.edu/docs/
 https://openaccess-api.clevelandart.org/#appendix-d